Kinetic route to helicity-constrained decay: Conclusions

 \section{Conclusions}

-Magnetic helicity has long served as a powerful organizing principle for magnetically dominated turbulence in the ideal MHD limit, where it is approximately conserved up to boundary fluxes and weak resistive effects and therefore constrains large-scale evolution and inverse transfer.
+Magnetic helicity has long served as a powerful organizing principle for magnetically dominated turbulence in ideal MHD, where it is approximately conserved up to boundary fluxes and weak resistive effects and therefore constrains large-scale evolution and inverse transfer.
 Many space and astrophysical plasmas, however, transition into regimes where ion and electron dynamics decouple, current sheets thin to kinetic scales, and collisionless reconnection becomes an essential part of the cascade and dissipation.
-A central result of this work is that, in the class of sub-ion decaying turbulence studied here, helicity-based reasoning can be retained if reformulated in a fully kinetic manner that explicitly accounts for localized nonideality.
+A central result of this work is that, in the class of subion decaying turbulence studied here, helicity-based reasoning can be retained if reformulated in a fully kinetic manner that explicitly accounts for localized nonideality.

+Taken together, these results suggest that the significance of the present study is not limited to the particular 2D3V PIC realization considered here, but lies in identifying a kinetic mechanism and a corresponding diagnostic framework by which helicity-constrained decay can remain informative even when ideal-MHD magnetic-helicity conservation is locally compromised.

-Directly from magnetic helicity balance, the volume term proportional to $\int_V dV \; \mathbf{E} \cdot \mathbf{B}$ provides a channel for magnetic helicity change whenever parallel electric fields appear, as is commonly observed and expected in collisionless diffusion regions.
-In our 2D3V PIC simulations, $\mathbf{E} \cdot \mathbf{B} \neq 0$ is intermittent and spatially localized, and, during the early kinetic stage, shows a statistically significant association with structure handedness, diagnosed via fixed-gauge magnetic and current helicity proxies, indicative of reconnection-mediated interactions that preferentially reduce the magnitude of magnetic helicity contained within individual coherent structures.
+Directly from magnetic-helicity balance, the volume term proportional to $\int_V dV \; \mathbf{E} \cdot \mathbf{B}$ provides a channel for magnetic-helicity change whenever parallel electric fields appear, as is commonly observed and expected in collisionless diffusion regions.
+In our 2D3V PIC simulations, $\mathbf{E} \cdot \mathbf{B} \neq 0$ is intermittent and spatially localized, and, during the early kinetic stage, shows a statistically significant association with structure handedness, diagnosed via fixed-gauge magnetic- and current-helicity proxies.
+This behavior is consistent with reconnection-mediated interactions that tend to decrease $|H_{V_s}|$, the structure-integrated magnetic-helicity diagnostic in the specified gauge, and that coincide with a decline of the usual Saffman helicity-variance plateau value $I_H$.